teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > The object hierarchy is similar.
 Progressing from grass to bush to tree to hut is similar to progressing from sapling to tree to tent to cabin.
 Perhaps more importantly, the object hierarchy coupled with the depiction of the field of play comprise a setting and theme that is similar to Triple Town’s.

-The judge also weighs to the wisdom of video game bloggers: "The bloggers, who are ordinary observers of video games, find Yeti Town and Triple Town to be substantially similar."  [*Spry Fox v.
+The judge also weighed the wisdom of video game bloggers: "The bloggers, who are ordinary observers of video games, find Yeti Town and Triple Town to be substantially similar."  [*Spry Fox v.
 LolApps* (WD WA 2012)](/spry-fox-v-lolapps-2012/).

 In any event, this case was settled before a final decision was reached.
 The settlement details are confidential, but Yeti Town is no longer available in the app store.